Jendeuk/idg1100-practical-exam/README.md

 $ git add .
 $ git commit -m "first commit"
 $ git branch -M main
+$ git push -u origin main
 ```
+- Note: the ssh key used for the git user shouldn't have a password either for this to work

 ## Features implemented
 All the main features are implemented as expected, further some other optional features are also implemented such as: